Multi-level governance: Multi-level governance and the European Union

 The study of the European Union has been characterized by two different theoretical phases.
 The first phase was dominated by studies from the field of international relations; in the second phase these studies were revised and insights from among others, public policy were added.
 The most straightforward way of understanding this theoretical shift is to see it as a move away from treating the EU as an international organisation similar to others (e.g. NATO) to seeing it as something unique among international organisations.
 The uniqueness of the EU relates both to the nature and to the extent of its development.
 This means that in some areas of activity the EU displays more properties related to national political systems than to those of international organisations.

 The theory of multi-level governance belongs to the second phase.
 Multi-level governance characterizes the changing relationships between actors situated at different territorial levels, both from the public and the private sectors.
 The multi-level governance theory crosses the traditionally separate domains of domestic and international politics and highlights the increasingly fading distinction between these domains in the context of European integration.

 Multi-level governance was first developed from a study of EU policy and then applied to EU decision-making more generally.
 An early explanation referred to multi-level governance as a system of continuous negotiation among nested governments at several territorial tiers and described how supranational, national, regional, and local governments are enmeshed in territorially overarching policy networks.
 The theory emphasized both the increasingly frequent and complex interactions between governmental actors and the increasingly important dimension of non-state actors that are mobilized in cohesion policy-making and in the EU policy more generally.
 As such, multi-level governance raised new and important questions about the role, power and authority of states.

-No other international form of cooperation is characterized by such far-reaching integration as the European Union.
-This becomes evident by the number and scope of policy areas covered by the European Union and the way policy is developed.
-The European Union can be characterised by a mix of classic intergovernmental cooperation between sovereign states and far-reaching supranational integration.